 Our Impact

 Our Impact is far and wide.
-Little did we know that in 2017, when we successfully lobbied MENA to the SAG-AFTRA - AMPTP contracts, the term would become the industry standard in finally defining our communities as diverse and helping us demand inclusion.
-With the success of adding the MENA hiring category, it led to being able to show, in complex data, the way we’ve been portrayed on screen.
+Little did we know that, in 2017, when we successfully lobbied MENA to the SAG-AFTRA-AMPTP contracts, the term would become the industry standard for finally defining our communities as diverse and helping us demand inclusion.
+Adding the MENA hiring category enabled us to show, in complex data, how we’ve been portrayed on screen.
 Presenting the 1st study of MENA representation on Television was a call to action for all executives, showrunners, writers, and studios to do better.
 Our data has been used globally in conversations around the harsh reality of on-screen portrayals of MENA performers.
-Our lobbying efforts have pushed significant universities and researchers to begin measuring MENA representation on screen, launching various MENA and MENASA clubs across the US, and inspiring MENA Arts advocacy groups in the UK and Canada.
-Helped launch the WGA’s writer’s committee and created MENA recognition in the Academy’s hiring standards and practices for the OSCARS!
+Our lobbying efforts have prompted major universities and researchers to begin measuring MENA representation on screen, launched various MENA and MENASA clubs across the US, and inspired MENA Arts advocacy groups in the UK and Canada.
+Helped launch the WGA’s writers’ committee and created MENA recognition in the Academy’s hiring standards and practices for the OSCARS!

 MAAC Netflix Educational Training-3.jpg